tararoys/NVDA-Talon/README.md

 This script set has four core features:

 ### 1. Sleeping on Startup

   When Talon is started, it will start in sleep mode.
 This means NVDA will not be able to immediately give it orders.
 The component that does this is located in nvda.py.  https://github.com/tararoys/NVDA-Talon/blob/50d7233d8fa492bb5e2fc48b3636f614e1a66e4f/nvda.py#L51-L55

-### 2. Listening when you say 'Listen'  When in sleep mode, Talon is set up to ignore everything that does not start with the word 'listen'.
+### 2. Listening when you say 'Listen'

+When in sleep mode, Talon is set up to ignore everything that does not start with the word 'listen'.
 This setup is accomplished in the three 'momentary' files momentary.py, momentary.talon, and momentary-command.talon.
 In order to get your computer to listen you you, you have to format your commands like 'listen one' or 'listen tab' or 'listen nvda f12'

 ### 3. Speaking the NVDA Key

  To press a keyboard shortcut that includes the nvda key, you say NVDA and then you say the shortcut.
 For example, the keyboard shortcut nvda-1 toggles on the nvda speak help feature, the one that lets you press keyboard shortcuts and hear a description of what they are supposed to do without actually doing them.
 To toggle that on and off with Talon voice control under this setup, you wuld say 'listen nvda one'

+### 4. NVDA Stops Talking When You Hiss At it.

+Talon has the ability to recognize noises as well as voice commands.
+This script set wired talon's 'hissing' noise to NVDA's shift key.

+# Essential Knowledge:

-### Translating your keyboard shortcuts into their Equivalent Talon Commands
+## Translating your keyboard shortcuts into their Equivalent Talon Commands

 There are two main 'gotchas' when verbalizing an nvda command- first, Talon has it's own phonetic alphabet for all the letters, and second, the windows key is named 'super.'